rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 tags: Haskell
 ---

-> *"When the going gets tough, the tough get empirical." quote from columnist Jon Carroll*
+> *"When the going gets tough, the tough get empirical."
+Jon Carroll*

+This and the last ([Cognitive Loads in Programming](2022-08-30-code-cognitiveload.html)) post share a high level information that has changed my emotional and technical approach to programming.

-I will discuss (on a very high level) empirical, experimental and deductive aspects of programming.
+I will discuss (on a very high level) empirical, experimental, and deductive aspects of programming.
-This distinction in itself is fun to analyze (and a somewhat unusual way to look at programming) but it seems mostly a useless curiosity in itself.
+This distinction is fun to analyze (and a somewhat unusual way to look at programming) but it seems mostly a useless curiosity in itself.
 I have convinced myself that programmers tend to favor empirical or favor deductive.
 IMO, we are placing ourselves into 2 camps (I call them _pragmatists_ and _theorists_).
 This division impacts how we program and communicate.
-This division can create stress for ourselves and for others.
 Improved understanding of both mindsets is the end goal of this post.

-The topic for this post came from a realization I had when thinking about [cognitive loads in programming]().
+The topic for this post came from a realization I had when thinking about cognitive loads.
 I may be obvious to some of you, but it was not obvious to me: programming is largely an empirical process.
 I will argue that the pragmatic empirical mindset is predominant among programmers, while theoretical deductive mindset is more rare.

 What the others mean, how they reason, or what is important to them are the contexts in human communication.
 Communication without the basis of common interest is hard.
-It requires the effort of understanding these contexts.
-IMO, _empirical, deductive, pragmatist,_ and _theorist_ are a good terminology to analyze some of the current discourse (probably better than, say, the more commonly discussed _imperative vs denotative_).
+Good communication requires an effort of understanding these contexts.
+IMO, _empirical, deductive, pragmatist,_ and _theorist_ are a good terminology to analyze some of the current discourse (especially about FP).
 In this post I will try to present my honest opinions about the empirical and deductive mindsets.
-You may disagree with my description, please let me know if you do!
+You may disagree with my opinions, please let me know if you do.
 The point is to get these contexts right and to have all of us think about them a little.
 Search for context is often the most important element in empirical reasoning, if we want to be any good at this empirical thing we better improve on the task of understanding each other!

 Fairness and lack of bias are needed in proper empirical reasoning as well, both are rare but beautiful if encountered in human interactions.
 My programming interests are quite theoretical, and thus, this post is likely to have some unintended bias.
 Also, these are my opinions, not an attempt at a scientifically sound reasoning.

-I have not found anyone talking about this, I am not following academic research in any related area.
+I have not found much discussion about this, I am not following academic research in any related area.
 The topic of [empirical software engineering](https://en.wikipedia.org/wiki/Empirical_software_engineering) is relevant to programming and the empirical method, but is not really what I will talk about.

 I wrote this post around my 57-th birthday.
 It is scary to think how reflexive and philosophical I will get in 3 years.
-Retrospecting on my software developer career,  I remember good and bad things.
+Retrospecting on my software programmer career,  I recall good and bad things.
 The good had a good communication, the bad had a bad communication of some sort.
-Pragmatists vs theorist is just a part of a bigger puzzle, I am going to explore it here.
+Pragmatists vs theorist is just a part of a bigger puzzle, I am going to explore that part here.

 ## Empirical vs Deductive

 I my experience, developers do not use this terminology.
 Hey, in my experience, I do not use this terminology so a recap is in order.

 Scientists and philosophers use these 6 terms (or more): inductive, empirical, a posteriori, deductive, rational, and a priori.
 This sounds like a beginning of a catchy song.
-There is also informal and formal but it breaks the rhythm, so I skip these for now.
-Actually, in this post I will mostly try to use _empirical_ and _deductive_.
+There is also informal and formal but it breaks the rhythm, so I skip these for now. _Practical_ and _theoretical_ are great terms to describe a mindset, while _empirical_ and _deductive_ describe the thought process.
+In this post I will mostly try to use _empirical_ and _deductive_ when referring to the though process, I will use _pragmatist_ and _theorist_ when referring to people.

 Empirical (to avoid using inductive[^inductive]) reasoning draws general conclusions from observations.
 E.g. certain software functionality will work because we tested it.
 Thinking about software testing as an empirical process allows us to consider things like context bias (did we miss a range of scenarios?), observation sample size (did we test enough?), correlation vs causality (e2e tests are unstable, why?), if observations are balanced (adequate coverage of test scenarios across functional areas)...